eitvydastamosiunas/learning-react/slides.md

 ---

 # End-to-end tests
-Cypress is a next generation front end testing tool built for the modern web.
+Cypress is a next generation front end testing <b>tool</b> built for the modern web.
 We address the key pain points developers and QA engineers face when testing modern applications.

 <img src="/images/cypress.png">

 ---

-Cypress enables you to write all types of tests:
+Cypress <b>enables</b> you to write <b>all types</b> of tests:

 - End-to-end tests
 - Integration tests